Summary of Significant Accounting Policies

 Sales to certain distributors are made under arrangements which provide the distributors with price adjustments, price protection, stock rotation and other allowances under certain circumstances.
 The Company does not provide its customers with a contractual right of return.
 However, the Company accepts limited returns on a case-by-case basis.
 These returns, adjustments and other allowances are accounted for as variable consideration.
 We estimate these amounts based on the expected amount to be provided to customers and reduce revenue recognized.
 We believe that there will not be significant changes to our estimates of variable consideration.

-If a customer pays consideration, or the Company has a right to an amount of consideration that is unconditional before we transfer a good or service to the customer, those amounts are classified as deferred income/advances received from customers which are included in other current liabilities when the payment is made or it is due, whichever is earlier.
+If a customer pays consideration, or the Company has a right to an amount of consideration that is unconditional before we transfer a good or service to the customer, those amounts are classified as contract liabilities which are included in other current liabilities when the payment is made or it is due, whichever is earlier.

 The financial position and results of operations of the Company’s foreign operations are measured using currencies other than the U.S. dollar as their functional currencies.
 Accordingly, for these operations all assets and liabilities are translated into U.S. dollars at the current exchange rates as of the respective balance sheet date.
 Expense items are translated using the weighted average exchange rates prevailing during the period.
-Cumulative gains and losses from the translation of these operations’ financial statements are reported as a separate component of stockholders’ equity, while foreign currency transaction gains or losses, resulting from remeasuring local currency to the U.S. dollar are recorded in the condensed consolidated statement of operations in other income (expense), net and were not material for the three and six months ended June 30, 2019 and 2018.
+Cumulative gains and losses from the translation of these operations’ financial statements are reported as a separate component of stockholders’ equity, while foreign currency transaction gains or losses, resulting from remeasuring local currency to the U.S. dollar are recorded in the condensed consolidated statement of operations in other income (expense), net and were not material for the three months ended March 31, 2020 and 2019.

 Advertising costs are charged to sales and marketing expenses as incurred.
-Advertising costs for the three and six months ended June 30, 2019 and 2018 were not material.
+Advertising costs for the three months ended March 31, 2020 and 2019 were $13,000 and $0, respectively.

 Net Loss per Common Share

-For the three and six months ended June 30, 2019, warrants to purchase 9,060,003 shares of common stock, 250,000 shares of preferred stock and 492,808 shares of restricted stock have been excluded from the calculation of net loss per common share because the inclusion would be antidilutive.
-For the three and six months ended June 30, 2018, warrants to purchase 7,366,944 shares of common stock, 2,762,594 shares of preferred stock, and 1,437,596 shares of restricted stock have been excluded from the calculation of net loss per common share because the inclusion would be antidilutive.
-In addition, shares issuable upon the conversion of convertible notes payable have been excluded from the calculation of net loss per common share for all periods presented because the inclusion would be antidilutive.
+For the three months ended March 31, 2020, warrants to purchase 703,099 shares of common stock, 250,000 shares of convertible preferred stock and 48,596 shares of restricted stock have been excluded from the calculation of net loss per common share because the inclusion would be antidilutive.
+For the three ended March 31, 2019, warrants to purchase 432,091 shares of common stock, and 24,640 shares of restricted stock have been excluded from the calculation of net loss per common share because the inclusion would be antidilutive.

 Recently Issued and Adopted Accounting Pronouncements